War is something that none of us wish to encounter. No one can escape a war unscathed.

 $45,720,631

-Lawrence of Arabia is a historical war drama set during World War I. In the movie, British officer TE Lawrence is sent to Arabia to work as a liaison between the British Empire and the Arab world in the war against the Turks.
+Lawrence of Arabia is a sweeping historical war epic set during World War I. The film follows British officer T.E.
+Lawrence, who is dispatched to Arabia to serve as a liaison between the British Empire and the Arab tribes in their struggle against the Ottoman Turks.

-With his knowledge of the Bedouin tribes and with his friend Sheikh Ali, Lawrence leads a revolt against the Turkish fort.
+Utilizing his deep understanding of Bedouin culture and with the support of his ally, Sheikh Ali, Lawrence orchestrates a daring revolt against the Turkish stronghold.

 Recommended: